realStandal/redwoodjs-twin-emotion/README.md

-# Redwood: Twin & Emotion Example
+# Redwood: Twin.Macro & Emotion Example

 > I saw some people talking about Twin and Emotion on the Redwood Discord and decided to share my experience integrating these tools with Redwood.